-Listed below are frequently asked questions about living at Lyon Street, Meadowside Halls or Victoria Chambers.
-For FAQs about Parker House, please click here.
+Listed below are frequently asked questions about living at Lyon Street and Meadowside Halls.
+Please see here for FAQs about Parker House.

 Please phone us on +44 (0)1382 308049 and let us know.
 We'll then send you an accommodation form and information by post.
 Please note that the paper application will only be available once the online application is open and you have firmly accepted an offer to study with us.